Physics-50/Module-2/docs/deliverable.md

 ## Topic sentence

-The purpose of this investigation was to determine the speed of sound by measuring the wavelength using levitated Styrofoam beads at the nodes of a 40-kHz standing sound wave.
+The purpose of this investigation was to determine the speed of sound by measuring the wavelength of a 40-kHz standing sound wave using Styrofoam beads trapped at the nodes.
 The topic sentence should:

 + Report the value and uncertainty you found for the speed of sound.
-This is the punchline of the experiment.
+This is the conclusion of the experiment.
 + Ideally include some of the other information in the sentence above (standing sound wave, beads, nodes, etc.)

 ## Panel (a)

 The photograph of the setup should show clearly the positioning of the ruler, the origin, the beads, and guide your description of the experiment.
 Your caption for panel (a) should include:

-+ Mention of a standing 40-kHz sound wave.
++ Mention of a standing 40-kHz sound wave (if you didn't put that in the topic sentence).
 + Mention the beads trapped at nodes.
 + Description of the origin and how it was used to determine the position of each node.
 + If you did not use an origin, but instead used the position of one of the beads to serve instead, your caption should make that clear.